-In the group stage, each team will play every other team in its group once.

-Points will be allocated for each match in accordance with the system described in clause 16.10.2 of these playing conditions.
+Each team will play every other team in its Group.
+Points will be allocated for each match in accordance with the system described in clause 16.10.4 of these playing conditions, which will apply throughout the competition.

-Following the group stage, the top two teams in each group will progress to the Semi-Finals as follows:
+At the completion of the Super 12s stage, the top two teams in each Group will progress to the semi-finals.